Last updated: April 23, 2026

 Role in Marion County industry

 NC&StL rail access was a prerequisite for the integrated coal-iron-coke operations that defined the county's late-19th-century industrial economy.
 Trains moved Whitwell coal to the Victoria coke ovens, Inman iron ore to the smelters at South Pittsburg, and finished pig iron and cement out to national markets.
-Depots and sidings at Jasper, South Pittsburg, Whitwell, and Orme tied the industrial settlements into a single logistical system.
+Without the railroad, the entire industrial complex would not have been economically viable: coal and iron ore are heavy, low-value-per-ton commodities that require cheap bulk transport to compete.
+The branches also carried the mine props, cordwood, and cross-tie timber that the same operations consumed (see the timber and logging subpage), closing the loop between the forest economy and the industrial economy.

 Legacy